Nebulaevo/Paon/documentation/references/conventions-and-expected-structure.md

 ## propsFetcher Function

-The `propsFetcher` function provided for a route is in charge of fetching the page props from an API for the current Page Component.
+Any page component accepting props should define a `propsFetcher` function that will be in charge of fetching the component props from an API endpoint.

 ## Provide Page Metas Through Props